jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

 - [ ] Interesting phrase for strategy?
     - [ ] You might for instance choose to only cover a general view on a topic instead of working out the exact details of a concept.
 - [ ] Planning docs: Moving (totally) out-of-scope topics to Archive.
+- Moving things out of Main Projects to Out of Scope.

 #### 2021-04-05 TODO Reorganizing Planning Docs roughly

-- [ ] __The term "Language Design"__
+- [x] The term "Language Design"
-    - [ ] That alone might not distinguish it as a planning doc.
+    - [x] That alone might not distinguish it as a planning doc.
 It may still look like a title for a doc in the spec.
+- [x] Shorter file names for Main Project docs (+ the ones in Out of Scope).

 ### Postponed